smck83/expurgate/README.md

 NOTE: This comes without warrantee or guarantee and is best effort.

 ## (OPTION 2) - Amazon Lightsail install script
-Run the below, as a launch script to simplify the configuration:

 ### Step 1 - Create A + NS records
 1)Create an A record e.g. spf-ns.yourdomain.com and point it to the public IP that will be hosting your expurgate-rbldnsd container on UDP/53 - you may wish to use [dnsdist](https://dnsdist.org/) in front of RBLDNSD to serve both TCP and UDP but also deal with DDoS.